shreeramsworks/ai-summerizer/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
-3. Set up environment variables for Supabase
+3. Set up environment variables for Supabase:
+   - Copy `.env.example` to `.env.local`
+   - Add your Supabase project URL and anon key
+   - For Vercel deployment, add these in your project settings
 4. Run development server: `npm run dev`

 ## Project Structure